Key takeaways

 “The WHO also reports that in high-income countries, about 49 out of 100,000 people are diagnosed annually with epilepsy versus 139 people in low- and middle-income countries,” says Rebecca Spiegel, MD, an epileptologist and chief of Stony Brook Comprehensive Level 4 Epilepsy Center.
-“The reasons for this major disparity include higher prevalence of endemic conditions such as neurocysticercosis, more traffic injuries, and birth-related injuries.
+“The reasons for this major disparity include a higher prevalence of endemic conditions such as neurocysticercosis, more traffic injuries, and birth-related injuries.
 The WHO estimates that close to 80% of people with epilepsy live in low- and middle-income countries.”

 What is epilepsy?